A Framework for Deprecating Datasets: Standardizing Documentation, Identification, and Communication: Conclusion

 \section{Conclusion}

-Zombie datasets -- those datasets that are deprecated or redacted but continue to circulate -- pose problems for the ML research community and the wider public.
-In this paper we have proposed an approach to address these problems by offering a novel framework for dataset deprecation, which includes documenting the reasons for deprecation, an execution and mitigation plan, an appeal mechanism, a timeline, and a post-deprecation protocol.
-This framework was informed by our review of several major datasets that have been redacted or deprecated, where we observed that existing deprecations have been subject to poor documentation practices, leaving the ML research community with ongoing uncertainty and no clear rationale for stopping use.
+Dataset deprecation is an important part of the dataset life cycle, but it is yet to receive sufficient attention from the ML community.
+Developing care practices for properly dealing with deprecation, as well as mechanisms and frameworks to support these practices, are key parts of conscientious data stewardship.
+In this paper we have proposed a novel \textit{Dataset Deprecation Framework}, which includes three elements: a dataset deprecation report, a system of permanent identification, and a centralized repository.
+The proposed framework was informed by our review of several major datasets that have been redacted or deprecated, where we observed that existing deprecations have been subject to poor documentation practices, leaving the ML research community with ongoing uncertainty and no clear rationale for stopping their use.
+The deprecation report first helps address these issues by allowing dataset creators to document the reasons for removing a dataset and outline an execution and mitigation plan, an appeal mechanism, a timeline, and a post-deprecation protocol.
 The continuing circulation of these datasets poses significant technical, legal, and ethical problems, as well as domain-specific issues.
-In combination with responsible data management practices like datasheets, checklists, and audits, the deprecation frameworks offered here provides a means for ML communities to practice responsible and ethical data management throughout a dataset’s entire lifecycle.
+In combination with dataset care practices like datasheets, checklists, and audits, the deprecation framework offered here provides a way for ML communities to practice responsible and ethical data management throughout a dataset’s lifecycle.